NiklasTiede/Spasco/README.md

 <h1 id="example" ><img src="docs/example.png" width="34px"#> Example</h1>

-If you have files or directories containing whitespaces in your current working directory you can easily replace them by underscores using spasco:
+If you have files or directories containing whitespaces in your current working directory you can easily replace them by underscores using `spasco`:

 ```console
 ❯ ls